FazalLabBCM/FazalLabPipelines/docs/TrimMapCount.md

 and the `projects` folder is for all of your tables, figures, and log files (log files keep track of the progress of your running projects).

-To begin, you should create a `rawdata` folder, `data` folder, and `project` folder all with the same name.
+To begin, you should create a folder inside your `rawdata` folder, `data` folder, and `project` folder all with the same name.
 The name should have today's date and a title for your project separated by an underscore (for example: `YYYYMMDD_MyProject`).
 Your file structure and file names should look something like this:

 <img src="img/filestructure1.png" width="50%" height="50%">